LuizZak/Console/README.md

 # Console

+A small handy console package I use on other OSS projects.

-A description of this package.
+A small description and sample coming later!